ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 ### Party Object Parameter Names Registry

 The following defines the initial values for the Party Object Parameter Names Registry.
-Use the template in (#object-registry-template) when registering addtional entries to this table.
+Use the template in [Object Registry Template](#object-registry-template) when registering addtional entries to this table.

 | Parameter Name | Parameter Description | Change Controller | Specification Document(s) |
 | --- | --- | --- | --- |